ayushrajsd/weather-app/README.md

     The Background Image changes by current user dateTime;

 Original reference repo - https://github.com/Zurkon/weather-geocoding
-This repo does not use create react app but incorporates only what is needed.
+Disclaimer:
+The assets and api have been taken from original repo.
+I have created this repo without create react app utility, setting up everything from scratch and the implementation is different from original repo.